 With numerous James Beard award-winning restaurants and chefs, a wide range of globally-inspired cuisines, and homegrown Cajun and Creole classics, the food scene in New Orleans is top-notch.
 Dine your way through the city from legendary establishments to trendy bistros.
 Be sure to make reservations at these local hotspots.

 Hospitality in New Orleans is unmatched.
-Whether it’s the front desk worker at your hotel, street performers in the French Quarter, or just a friendly face at a festival, New Orleanians are always eager to strike up a conversation.
+Whether it’s the front desk worker at your hotel or your server at a restaurant, New Orleanians are always eager to strike up a conversation.

 Equally as historic as it is iconic, the French Quarter is a must on any first-timers New Orleans bucket list.
 Beyond the world-famous Bourbon Street, the French Quarter is filled with history and charm that can’t be duplicated.
 Make sure to stop by the French Market for uniquely NOLA finds and to meet the artisans behind the handmade crafts.

-While it is the home of the annual St. Patrick's Day Parade, the Irish Channel is filled with fun activities and hangouts year-round.
-Best known for its brewery scene and local bites, any first-visit can be made better with time spent in this historic neighborhood.
+The Irish Channel is filled with fun activities and hangouts year-round.
+Best known for its bar and brewery scene and local bites, any first-visit can be made better with time spent in this historic neighborhood.